 By studying the past history of the game board craft I began to draw upon the "old ways", keeping with simplicity to the eye with the intention of use . . . designs are then kept simple, with many of the colors inspired by my natural surroundings.
 Many of the pieces original designs date back to the 1800's, and I have combined these designs with my original style to create a very unique and warm piece which combine the present with the past . . .

 Using no electricity to create each piece, the high demand for my game boards pushed me to learn the use of modern tools, with the skills of a craftsman I am able to keep the integrity of a handcrafted object and was given the honor by Early American Life as being selected as one of America's Best and listed in the Directory of Traditional American Crafts, which is highly sought after by artists.

 Each piece created goes through a 9-step process that takes approximately three weeks to complete.
 And then is left to dry in the mountain sun to build a hardened finish.

-My work has been shown numerous times in small publications and national publications including Home Magazine, Old House Interiors, Southern Living, Early American Life and Country Living magazines, as well as, appearing on Mary Emmerlings 'Country at Home.'
+My work has been shown numerous times in small publications and national publications including Home Magazine, Old House Interiors, Southern Living, Early American Life, Country Living, Cottages & Bungalows and American Farmhouse, as well as, appearing on Mary Emmerlings 'Country at Home.'
 After many years with Sundance Catalog as well as the J.Peterman catalog, what quickly became a highly sought after collection could be found in galleries and fine retail stores throughout the United States, Europe and Canada including the American Folk Art Museum in New York.